compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step65.md

   \BinaryInfC{$\Gamma \vdash \texttt{((lambda ((x }t_1\texttt{)) }e\texttt{) }v\texttt{)} : t_2$}
 \end{prooftree}

-Now that we've proven all of (1), (2) and (3), we've proven that preservation holds in the BETA case, and by extension the entire function application typing case.
+Now that we've proven all of (1), (2) and (3), we've proven that preservation holds in the BETA-RED case, and by extension the entire function application typing case.

 {% include infobox.html
   align="start"